By Dr. James M. Dahle, WCI Founder

 #1 Up-Front Tax Deduction

-The most significant way that a 401K saves you taxes is the upfront tax deduction you get in the year you make the contribution.
-For example, if my marginal tax rate were 33%, and I contributed $10K, I would save $3300 on my taxes that year.
-Critics of the 401K argue that you're just delaying the taxes.
-Even if that were true (it usually isn't as we'll see shortly), that delay is still valuable.
+The most significant way that a 401(k) saves you taxes is the upfront tax deduction you get in the year you make the contribution.
+For example, if my marginal tax rate were 32%, and I contributed $10K, I would save $3,200 on my taxes that year.
+Critics of the 401(k) argue that you're just delaying the taxes.
+Even if that were true (it usually isn't as we'll see shortly), that delay on paying taxes is still valuable.

 In a taxable account, the dividends and capital gains distributions that your investments kick out each year are taxed.
 When you sell an investment with gains you also have to pay taxes.
 Dividends and capital gains are generally taxed at a rate lower than your marginal tax rate, but the drag on your returns can still be significant.
 For example, an investment that gains 8% with a yield of 2% taxed at 15% only grows at 7.7%.
 On a $100K investment that drag totals $26K after 20 years.
-In a 401K that drag is eliminated, allowing faster accumulation of your nest egg.
+In a 401(k) that tax drag is eliminated, allowing faster accumulation of your nest egg.

-3) Tax Rate Arbitrage
+#3 Tax Rate Arbitrage

 What do you think?
-Are you using a 401K-like account to save for retirement?
+Are you using a 401(k)-like account to save for retirement?
 Why or why not?